Pheniramine maleate (fen-eye-r-a-mean mal-e-ate)

 Keep it where children cannot reach it.

-If your doctor or pharmacist tells you to stop taking or giving Avil or the expiry date has passed, ask your pharmacist what
+If your doctor tells you to stop taking it or the expiry date has passed, ask your

 Return any unused medicine to your pharmacist.